-With the FIFA World Cup kicking off in Qatar next week, masses of people are converging on the small desert peninsula to attend this major international event.
+With the FIFA World Cup kicking off next week, masses of people are converging on the small desert peninsula to attend this major international event.

 The next FIFA World Cup will be hosted in the U.S. for the first time in 30 years.
 While 2026 may seem far off, planning has already begun for what is projected to be the biggest World Cup in history.